-- Comparison of our performance against certain operating and qualitative goals identified in our operating and strategic plans; - Comparative market data (reviewed from time to time); - Our Chief Executive Officer's recommendations for the other NEOs; - Individual performance as assessed by the Compensation Committee, with input from the Chief Executive Officer as to the NEOs other than himself; and - Tenure, scope of responsibilities, experience and qualifications, future potential and internal pay equity.
+- · Comparison of our performance against certain operating and qualitative goals identified in our operating and strategic plans; - · Comparative market data (reviewed from time to time); - · Our Chief Executive Officer's recommendations for the other NEOs; - · Individual performance as assessed by the Compensation Committee, with input from the Chief Executive Officer as to the NEOs other than himself; and - · Tenure, scope of responsibilities, experience and qualifications, future potential and internal pay equity.

-IMPACT OF 2022 SAY-ON-PAY VOTE
+IMPACT OF 2023 SAY-ON-PAY VOTE

-The most recent shareholder advisory vote on executive officer compensation was held on May 4, 2022.
-Of the votes cast on such proposal, 96.7 percent were in favor of the compensation of the NEOs, as that compensation was disclosed in the Narrative Discussion of Compensation Polices and the various compensation tables and narrative that appeared in our Proxy Statement dated March 18, 2022.
-Based on that level of shareholder approval, the Compensation Committee decided not to make any material changes to our compensation philosophies, policies and practices for the remainder of 2022 and has not made substantial changes in 2023 to date.
+The most recent shareholder advisory vote on executive officer compensation was held on May 3, 2023.
+Of the votes cast on such proposal, 94.3 percent were in favor of the compensation of the NEOs, as that compensation was disclosed in the Narrative Discussion of Compensation Polices and the various compensation tables and narrative that appeared in our Proxy Statement dated March 24, 2023.
+Based on that level of shareholder approval, the Compensation Committee decided not to make any material changes to our compensation philosophies, policies and practices for the remainder of 2023 and has not made substantial changes in 2024 to date.
+Also in 2023, our shareholders voted on the frequency of shareholder advisory votes related to executive compensation.
+Shareholders overwhelmingly voted to continue with annual advisory votes.
 The Compensation Committee will continue to consider future shareholder advisory votes on executive compensation to determine whether any subsequent changes to our executive compensation programs and policies would be warranted to account for any shareholder concerns presented in those advisory votes.